hmrc/mandatory-disclosure-rules/README.md

 # Mandatory disclosure rules

+This microservice is used to submit an XML file to EIS.

+## Overview:

-This microservice receives a users XML from [mandatory-disclosure-rules-frontend](https://github.com/hmrc/mandatory-disclosure-rules-frontend).
-It validates the submission against XML schema and submits it to EIS for CADX business rule validation.
-If the file submits successfully it will return an Accepted status else it will return a Rejected status containing business rule validation errors.
+This microservice receives an upscan url from [mandatory-disclosure-rules-frontend](https://github.com/hmrc/mandatory-disclosure-rules-frontend).
+It loads the XML and then validates it against XML schema.
+If this fails validation we pass errors back to the frontend to be displayed to the user.
+If it passes schema validation the submission undergoes a second layer of validation against business rules handled by CADX.
+If the submission passes this validation and is submitted successfully an Accepted status is returned.
+If the submission fails business rule validation a Rejected status containing error codes is returned which is then passed back to the frontend.

-It provides APIs to different consumers, currently they are:
-`mandatory-disclosure-rules-frontend`

-## Information:
+This service notifies users if the submission is successfully submitted or has problems.

+This service interacts with [mandatory disclosure rules frontend](https://github.com/hmrc/mandatory-disclosure-rules-frontend), [Upscan](https://github.com/hmrc/upscan-initiate),  [Email Service](https://github.com/hmrc/email) & EIS/CADX.

 ### API
 | PATH | Supported Methods | Description |